Did Thanos' snap raise the market's soft spot for Trump?

 c) The Beneficiaries of Globalization in America—Finance and Technology Industries

 In the U.S. Mag 7 covered by Dolphin Research, overseas revenue generally accounts for around 50%.
-They are the absolute beneficiaries of America's past free trade and are also a concrete reflection of the trade surplus in service exports such as studying abroad, tourism, and intellectual property.
+They are the absolute beneficiaries of America's past free trade and are also a concrete manifestation of the trade surplus in service exports such as studying abroad, tourism, and intellectual property.

 One can imagine that if relations deteriorate, will Japan and Europe adopt the same approach as the U.S. did with TikTok to deal with European Google, Meta, and Amazon, at least in terms of antitrust, digital taxes, or restricting the investments of American financial companies in Europe and Japan?